Touhottaja/hacking_playground/writeups/htb_bizness/htb_bizness.md

-# Hack the Box - Codify
+# Hack the Box - Bizness

 ## Step 1 - Accessing the website
 As it's common with Hack the Box machines, the first thing to do is to add the machine's IP to `/etc/hosts`.
 This one is no different.